 Origins and sources of creativity and innovation and the role of technology as a contemporary strategic imperative for multinational corporations.
-Impact of technology on international business strategy and management.
-Innovation strategy, the R&D process and the management of knowledge professionals.
-Evaluation of technological- and innovation-related activities in the economic development of countries and regions.
+Innovation strategy, the R&D process and the management of knowledge.
+Innovation and value creation and sustainability from innovation.

 Prerequisites: IB 2006 IB 3121